shaiguitar/haml-i18n-extractor/README.md

 ## Demo using interactive mode

-Check out the quite brief movie/swf file demo of this lib's executable in `demo/` .
-You should be able to see it online here, considering your browser supports swf:
+The demo is pretty outdated at this point.
+I would take it off the readme, but heck, I'm lazy.
+If you want a brief bad version of some of the stuff it does, since that video is pretty old, see it here (your browser needs to support swf):

 [Demo](http://shairosenfeld.com/haml-i18n-extractor-demo.swf)

-The demo will probably be outdated at some point, but the main idea holds.
-Some of the stuff not in there:

-- A "tag" functionality, which enables you to tag a line you want to review for later, if you are unsure you want to replace it.
-It will create a list of /file/path:42 tags for you to go and revisit later.
-- You can use "Next" if you're in the middle of processing a file and go to the next file.
-- Option parsing.
-- Other stuff that will come up.

-Have any other ideas?
-Let me know or better yet, submit a pull request.

 ## Example output

-This should be a before and after picture of using this lib, whether using the interactive mode or plain ruby.
+This should be a before and after picture of using this lib, whether using the non-interactive/interactive mode.
+There are more examples in the tests where you can see more use cases being translated.

 - Before running (old haml):